hossbeast/fab/liblorien/README.md

 # liblorien

-library of data structures using libxapi / libxlinux / liblogger
+library of file-system based data structures and algorithms